101 Serve Local Ideas

 SERVING THE AGRI COMMUNITY

-October is a busy time for the agricultural community.
-Farmers are harvesting and local mill workers and working over-time.
+The Spring is a busy time for the agricultural community.
 Here are some simple ways to bless them.

 Meals for Farmers ($$$)